PavanRangani/docs/docs/prd/tax/entity-status.md

     - Count of total component
   - Pending
     - Count of total `Pending` or `NA Current Year` component
-    - If component is not available then show `-`.
   - Received
     - Count of total `Received` component
   - Sent